morganthomas/winning-arguments/winning-arguments.md

 This argument is not in essence original to me, though some details are.
 In most respects this argument is part of the folk literature on logic.
 An example of a published presentation of a similar argument can be found in TODO.

+The first step in the argument is to introduce the notion of **model theory**.
+Model theory is a mathematical theory which describes how to apply an interpretation to a statement of first-order logic.

 TODO

 ## Fallacies